The Buy Now, Pay Later Trap: What BNPL Really Costs Gen Z

 Welcome to Buy Now, Pay Later (BNPL) — the fastest-growing payment trap of the 2020s.

-For the first time in history, Gen Z is using BNPL more than credit cards.
-54% of Gen Z made BNPL purchases during the 2024 holiday season, compared to 50% using traditional credit cards.
+For the first time, Gen Z is using BNPL more than credit cards.
+In a J.D.
+Power survey, 54% of Gen Z said they used BNPL during the 2024 holiday season, compared to 50% using credit cards.
 This isn't a fringe payment method anymore.
 This is the default.

-This article reveals exactly how BNPL works, why the "interest-free" marketing is a lie, and what to do if you're already caught in the trap.
+This article shows you exactly where the real costs are — late fees, loan stacking, overspending, and the new credit reporting rules — and what to do if you're already caught in the trap.

 The BNPL Explosion: How It Became Gen Z's Payment Method of Choice